felixbillieres/Learn-MCP-Protocol/Learn/projet_24/README.md

-# Projet 24 : Transports personnalisés
+# Project 24: Custom transports

-## Objectif
+## Objective

-Comprendre les différents transports MCP (HTTP, STDIO) et leurs cas d'usage.
+Understand different MCP transports (HTTP, STDIO) and their use cases.

 ## Concepts

-- HTTP transport : Pour serveurs distants
+- HTTP transport: For remote servers
-- STDIO transport : Pour serveurs locaux
+- STDIO transport: For local servers
-- Optimisations et configurations
+- Optimizations and configurations

-## Ce que tu vas créer
+## What you will create

-Un serveur configurable pour différents transports.
+A server configurable for different transports.